odoo/documentation/accounting/bank/setup/create_bank_account.rst

 .. todo:: add inherited field tooltip

     **Display on reports :** Display this bank account on the documents that will be printed or send to the customers

     **Bank Identifier Code** = BIC : SWIFT Address assigned to a bank in order to send automated payments quickly and accurately to the banks concerned

 The initial balance of a bank statement will be set to the closing balance of the previous one within the same journal automatically.

-As you may notice in the journal form, a dedicated account has been generated automatically at the bank account creation.

 Delete a bank account or credit card account
 --------------------------------------------

-Click on the trashcan icon |image5| in the list of your bank accounts to remove one bank account.
+From the list of bank accounts, select items to delete and delete them from the action menu or go to the form and delete a single item from the action menu

-.. |image5| image:: media/image13.png
+.. |image5| image:: media/image05.png
 	:class: btn-group